 - Biochemical Basis of Health and Disease (BCHM 270)

 Before the Application

 Do What You Love

 If you do, you’ll tend to thrive!
 Choose a university program that interests you since you will usually attain better marks learning something that fascinates you.
-Be aware that you do not have to be enrolled in a health sciences program in order to apply to veterinary medicine.
-Most schools in Canada require specific prerequisite courses; however, they can be completed in conjunction with any degree program.
+Be aware that you do not have to be enrolled in a health sciences program in order to apply to Doctor of Veterinary Medicine program.
+Most schools in Canada require specific prerequisite courses, however, they can be completed in conjunction with any degree program.